SB-DA/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG
 ![image](https://user-images.githubusercontent.com/78935551/121794826-6eab6480-cbd9-11eb-92fb-52e5a9d52755.png)

-- In this study, the spoiler_angle, vehicle weight, and AWD all contributed to non-random variances.
+- In this study, the spoiler_weight, vehicle_angle, and AWD all contributed to non-random variances.
 In terms of random variance, two variables are most significant: ground_clearance and vehicle_length.

 - By looking at the p-value, which is less than 0.05, we can tell that our slope is not zero.